zhenjia2017/EXAQT/README.md

 The code structure is as follows:

-- NERD for question entities
+- NERD
     - `get_seed_entity_elq.py` to get seed entity from ELQ and entity linking results.
     - To run the program, please find the usage of [ELQ](https://github.com/facebookresearch/BLINK/tree/master/elq), and download the pretrained models, indices, and entity embeddings for running ELQ.
     - `get_seed_entity_tagme.py` to get seed entity from TagMe and entity linking results.

+- Answer Graph
 	- Apply the fine-tuned BERT model as classifer
     	- `relevant_fact_selection_model.py` to score facts and sort them in descending order of a question relevance likelihood.
     	- `engine.py` to fine tune BERT model.

 	- Compute compact subgraph
 		- `get_compact_subgraph.py` to compute GST and complete it.
 		- `get_GST.py` is a collection of functions for GST algorithm.

 	- Augment subgraphs with temporal facts
     	- `temporal_fact_selection_model.py` to score temporal facts and sort them in descending order of a question relevance likelihood.

-- Predict answers with R-GCN
+- Answer Predict
 	- `get_relational_graph.py` to create relational graphs.
 	- `get_dictionary.py` to generate dictionaries including words, entities, relations, categories, signals, temporal facts, etc.
 	- `get_pretrained_embedding.py` to generate pretrained embeddings for words, entities, relations, temporal facts, etc.
-    - `train_eva_rgcn.py` to train R-GCN model and evaluate the model on test dataset.
+    - `train_eva_rgcn.py` to train R-GCN model and evaluate the model.
     - `model.py` is a R-GCN model class in answer prediction.
     - `time_encoder.py` is a positional time encoding function.
 	- `util.py` is a collection of frequent functions in answer prediction with R-GCN.
 	- `data_loader.py` is a data loader function in answer prediction.
 	- `script_listscore.py` is a collection of evaluation functions.
+	- `evaluate.py` to evaluate the model on test dataset.
 - Other programs
     - `globals.py` to generate global configuration variables.